Sid Kimpton: Coaching career

-He coached DFC Prague, Polonia Warsaw, Cracovia Le Havre, Coventry City, France national team, RC Paris, Rouen and Cherbourg.

 Kimpton led the first coaching lessons of the FFFA in 1934.
-He was then called up to help the France national football team for the 1934 World Cup, played in Italy.
+He was then called up to help the France national team for the 1934 World Cup, played in Italy.
 He had only an advisory role, as the triumvirate Gaston Barreau, Jean Rigal and Maurice Delanghe still led the team.

 He brought the WM formation in France.
 Interviewed by L'Auto magazine about the level of French football players: "The French team could do better. (...)
 The French players must follow the discipline of football."

-Before the World Cup match France-Austria played on 27 May 1934 in Torino, George Kimpton asked French Midfielder Georges Verriest to do a very tight individual marking on Austrian striker Matthias Sindelar.
+Before the World Cup match France-Austria played on 27 May 1934 in Torino, Kimpton asked French midfielder Georges Verriest to do a very tight individual marking on Austrian striker Matthias Sindelar.
 He said: "You can follow Sindelar everywhere... even to the toilet! ".
 France lost 3–2 "doubtful goal" against the Wunderteam and more than 4000 people welcomed players and staff at the Gare de Lyon.
 Kimpton was even acclaimed.

-Kimpton left the coaching staff of the France national football team just after the World Cup.
+Kimpton left the coaching staff of the France national team just after the World Cup.
 Gaston Barreau expressed relief, because he did not appreciate Kimpton's tactical options.
 He returned to his coaching lessons held on Mondays, Thursdays and Saturdays in several stadia of Paris.
 Alongside his lessons, he became the manager of RC Paris and again brought the WM formation with sport director of les Pingouins, Victor Mestre.

-After the defeat of the French football team 3–1 versus Germany on 17 March 1935, the FFFA called up Kimpton to an assistant position to teach WM to French international footballers.
+After the defeat of the France national team 3–1 versus Germany on 17 March 1935, the FFFA called up Kimpton to an assistant position to teach WM to French international footballers.
 Kimpton was still the RC Paris manager at that time and only attended the meetings before the matches in Chantilly and then in Saint-Germain-en-Laye, because Gaston Barreau did not want to lost his prerogatives during the matches.
 The first results of France were good enough, but at the beginning of 1936, France lost 1–6 at home against the Netherlands and 0–3 versus Czechoslovakia) Kimpton was fired as an assistant but remained physio.
 Manager Gaston Barreau could now decide the tactics of the French football team.

 At RC Paris, Kimpton was also criticised by the Parisian supporters for his "economic football".
 But he led the team to the French championship in 1936 and to two Coupe de France 1936 and 1939.
 In 1936, Kimpton cried when Racing won the Coupe de France.
 In 1939, Kimpton decided with a toss in the locker-room who would play as left-midfielder between André Raux and Louis Wojtkowiak.
 The five francs coin selected Wojtkowiak.

 Kimpton signed for FC Rouen during summer, but World War II temporarily ended football.
 However, les Diables rouges played well.

 During the war, Kimpton was interned by the Germans at the Ilag in Saint-Denis, near Paris.
 He came back to FC Rouen after the war.
 Under his management, Rouen won the last war championship.